Website Manager

 WASHINGTON, PA, Aug.
 10, 2025 – South Zone champion Corpus Christi, Texas, used a seven-run fourth inning to overcome an early deficit and defeat Caribbean Zone champion Barranquilla, Colombia, 12–6, in Game 6 of the 2025 PONY League World Series.

-Colombia jumped ahead quickly with four runs in the first inning, highlighted by Erick Ballesta’s grand slam to left-center.
-Leonardo Fischer’s RBI single in the second extended the lead to 5–0.
+Colombia jumped ahead quickly with four runs in the first inning, highlighted by Edwin Ballestas' grand slam to left-center.
+Lucas Fischer’s RBI single in the second extended the lead to 5–0.
 Corpus Christi began chipping away in the bottom of the second on a two-run single by Gabriel Trevino, and tied the game in the third inning.

-On the mound, Jose Garcia earned the win, striking out nine over 5.1 innings while allowing five hits and four earned runs.
-Omar Cavazos III and Josh Smith combined for 1.2 scoreless innings in relief.
+On the mound, Joshuah Garcia earned the win, striking out nine over 5.1 innings while allowing five hits and four earned runs.
+Oscar Cavazos III and Jedediah Smith combined for 1.2 scoreless innings in relief.
 Fischer and Luis Avila each recorded two hits for Colombia.

 With the victory, Corpus Christi advances to face Host Area champion Washington County, Pennsylvania, in Game 12 on Monday, Aug.
 11, at 7:00 p.m.
 Barranquilla will play in Game 9 on Monday, Aug.
 11, at 10:00 a.m. against the winner of Game 7 between Asia-Pacific Zone champion Chinese Taipei and East Zone champion Bronx, New York.